Table of Contents

 What are the treatments for Koolen-de Vries Syndrome?

-The earliest treatment is physiotherapy for feeding problems and motor delay, followed by physical therapy aimed at strengthening the muscles.
-As the child grows, the therapy focuses more on developing the child’s fine and gross motor skills.
-Speech therapy and sign language help improve communication skills.
-These are aided by pictures and touch screen technology.
+Currently, there is no cure for KdVS but there are several recommended therapies that most individuals will find beneficial.
+The earliest treatment is physiotherapy for feeding problems and motor delay, followed by physical therapy aimed at strengthening the muscles and core strength.
+As the child grows, the therapy focuses more on developing the child’s fine and gross motor skills with occupational therapy and continued physical therapy.
+Speech therapy help improve communication skills by using a multitude of techniques which can include sign language, pictures and Alternative and Augmentative Communication (AAC) or speech devices.

 Where can I find out more about Koolen-de Vries Syndrome?